 The Campus Dean is responsible for the allocation and approval of all requests for travel funds.
+These funds are subject to year-to-year budget allocations.
 Subject to approval by the Dean, faculty will normally be reimbursed 100% of the expenses not to exceed the individual budget allocation for a given academic year, provided that the faculty member demonstrates that his/her attendance at the conference furthers Kent State University's mission.

-- D. Procedures for Evaluation of Faculty Professional Improvement Leaves. - The Trumbull Campus dean will collect all Faculty Professional Improvement Leaves (FPIL) proposals developed by faculty members.
+- D. Procedures for Evaluation of Faculty Professional Improvement Leaves (FPILs). - 1.
+Faculty members applying for FPILs will notify the Trumbull Campus Dean, who will then have FlashFolio access made available to them.
 Faculty members are responsible for generating proposals, which conform to the guidelines for the applicable award. - 2.
-The Dean will forward copies of the proposals to the Faculty Chair, who will then give them to the Chair of the Faculty Affairs Committee. - 3.
-The Faculty Affairs Committee will forward recommendation(s) to the Faculty Council. - 4.
-The Faculty Council will forward recommendation(s) to the Dean. - 5.
-The Dean makes his/her recommendation(s) accordingly.

-E. Procedures for the Approval of Part-Time Faculty.
+The Dean will notify the FC Chair, who will provide a list of the names of T/TT Faculty on the FAC who will review the FPIL proposals. - 3.
+The Dean will then have FlashFolio reading rights enabled for the FAC reviewers. - 4.
+The FAC will forward its recommendation(s) to the FC along with a brief overview of each proposal. - 5.
+The FC will forward its recommendation(s) to the Dean. - 6.
+The Dean makes his/her recommendation(s) accordingly. - E. Procedures for the Approval of Part-Time Faculty.

-A full-time faculty member within the given discipline must review the credentials and interview all new part-time faculty utilized within his/her specific program.
-The Assistant/Associate Dean will monitor all student evaluations forms for part-time faculty.
+The Department Chair or a full-time faculty member within the given discipline reviews the credentials of all new part-time faculty.
+The Assistant Dean will monitor all student evaluations forms for part-time faculty.
 Full-time faculty members are encouraged to mentor part-time faculty.
 Any faculty member who receives a workload equivalency of at least three (3) credit hours for coordination of a program must conduct at least one (1) peer review (in-class) of a part-time faculty's teaching each academic year.
-Records of such peer reviews are to be maintained by the Assistant/Associate Dean.
+Records of such peer reviews are to be maintained by the Assistant Dean.
 All hiring of part-time faculty will follow the policies and procedures of Kent State University for the hiring of part-time faculty.

 F. Procedures for Faculty Members Teaching at Off-site Locations.

 Faculty should refer to the appropriate University policy.

-4. Procedures for Amending the Handbook:
+4. Procedures for Amending the Trumbull Campus Faculty Handbook.